-OPERATIONS INTERN (FALL) — The Operations Intern gets a crash course in virtually every aspect of running a small, non-collecting, contemporary art museum.
+OPERATIONS INTERN — The Operations Intern gets a crash course in virtually every aspect of running a small, non-collecting, contemporary art museum.
 On any given day, the Operations Intern may be answering the phones, getting mailings out the door, updating the website, drafting copy for press releases and gallery signage, researching exhibiting artists, organizing the archives, ordering merchandise for the gift shop, or all of the above.
-S/he will occasionally staff the front desk and help set up and carry out events.
-The Operations Intern plays a key role in exhibit installation and, depending on his/her schedule, may assist the Education Curator with school groups and other education-related activities.
+The intern will occasionally staff the front desk and help set up and carry out events.
+The Operations Intern plays a key role in exhibit installation and, depending on their schedule, may assist with school groups and other education-related activities.

-The Operations Intern must be highly reliable, responsible, and capable of representing BMAC favorably to the general public, artists, volunteers, lenders of artwork, vendors, and other constituents.
-S/he must possess excellent oral and written communications skills, maintain composure under stress, take initiative, and hold him/herself to a high standard of performance.
+The Operations Intern must be highly reliable, responsible, and capable of representing BMAC to the general public, artists, volunteers, lenders of artwork, vendors, and other constituents.
+The intern must possess excellent oral and written communications skills, maintain composure under stress, take initiative, and hold oneself to a high standard of performance.
 Competency with PC computers and Microsoft Office applications are a must.
 Graphic design skills are helpful.

 The Operations Internship provides valuable experience for someone potentially interested in working in museums, arts organizations, or non-profits in general.
-Ten- to 40-hour weekly schedule to be determined based on mutual convenience.
-A modest stipend may be available for this position.
+Ten- to 30-hour weekly schedule to be determined based on mutual convenience.
+A modest travel stipend may be available for this position.

 Whether behind the scenes or in the Museum galleries, volunteers are integral to the success of BMAC.
 Volunteer hours are flexible, and training is provided when necessary.
-If you are interested in any of the opportunities described below, please contact our Operations Manager at 802-257-0124, ext.
-101 or email@example.com.
+If you are interested in any of the opportunities described below, please contact Erin Jenkins at 802-257-0124, ext.
+101 or firstname.lastname@example.org.

 GALLERY GREETERS play a vital role in shaping the visitor’s experience of BMAC, as they are very often the only Museum personnel with whom a visitor will interact.
 Gallery greeters work regular or occasional shifts on weekdays when BMAC is open to the public.
 They work at the front desk, where they welcome visitors and handle admission, Gift Shop sales, and general inquiries.
 This is a great opportunity for a friendly, responsible “people-person.”